-If the taxpayer selects the periodic payment option, the tax liability can be paid in six or more monthly installments, but not to exceed a 24 month period after the offer is accepted by the IRS.
-The first installment payment must be paid with the application and is non-refundable.
-During the IRS evaluation period, the taxpayer must continue to make installment payments, which are also non-refundable.
+If taxpayers select the periodic payment option, they can pay the liability in six or more installments over a 24-month period.
+Payers must remit the first non-refundable installment payment with the application.
+During the IRS evaluation period, taxpayers must continue to make non-refundable installment payments.

-In certain cases, an OIC may be returned to the taxpayer rather than rejected.
-This can occur if the taxpayer fails to submit necessary information; fails to include the required application fee or first payment with the application; has not filed required tax returns; has not paid current tax liabilities; or files for bankruptcy.
-If the IRS returns an OIC to the taxpayer, there is no right to appeal, but the taxpayer can submit another offer.
+In certain cases, an the IRS may return an OIC instead of rejecting it.
+This can occur if the taxpayer fails to submit necessary information; fails to include the required application fee or first payment with the application; doesn’t filed required tax returns; doesn’t pay current tax liabilities; or, files for bankruptcy.
+If the IRS rejects an OIC, applicants can’t appeal, but they can submit another offer.